New Orleans Water Quality at a Glance

 New Orleans draws its drinking water entirely from the Mississippi River, a massive watershed that drains 41% of the contiguous United States.
-This abundant but challenging source water requires extensive treatment to address seasonal variations in turbidity, organic content, and industrial contaminants.
-New Orleans’ water system faces extraordinary challenges including aging infrastructure, frequent flooding, saltwater intrusion concerns, and hurricane vulnerability.
-Since Hurricane Katrina in 2005, the city has invested over $2.4 billion in water system resilience and infrastructure improvements, working to modernize while preserving one of America’s most culturally significant urban environments.
+This abundant but challenging source water requires extensive treatment to address seasonal variations in turbidity, organic content, industrial contaminants, and PFAS “forever chemicals” that have been detected throughout the river system.
+New Orleans’ water system faces extraordinary challenges including aging infrastructure, frequent flooding, saltwater intrusion concerns, hurricane vulnerability, and widespread lead contamination affecting 88% of tested homes.
+Since Hurricane Katrina in 2005, the city has invested over $2.4 billion in water system resilience and infrastructure improvements, working to modernize while addressing one of America’s most significant urban water quality challenges.

 New Orleans Water Quality: Current Status (2024-2025)